demagu-sr/Adobe_AEM/README.md

 # Overview
 This is a web service provides that provides Roman numeral conversion functionality.
-It exposes two endpoints:
+It exposes two endpoints along with health check endpoint:

 ### Integer to Roman Numeral Conversion (v1)
 <em>Endpoint</em>: